 For centuries, farms in the « Pays Fort » (meaning “Strong Country”) boasted pyramidal barns.
-Their mysterious presence tower above the hamlets of this small region: they appear now as an emblematic heritage of this territory proud of its strong identity, situated in between the Sologne and Sancerre counties in the Berry province.
+Their mysterious presence towers above the hamlets of this small region: they appear now as an emblematic heritage of this territory proud of its strong identity, situated in between the Sologne and Sancerre counties in the Berry province.

-The contemporary art course Allons voir! aims at bringing a new life to these typical buildings from the North of the Cher department in France.
+The contemporary art course allons voir! aims at bringing a new life to these typical buildings from the North of the Cher department in France.

 Assigny, at the Joliveau farm owned since the 16th century by the Lelièvre family.
-The pyramidal barn was built in 1505 and is surrounded by several other buildings (housing, stables, workshop) around a old paved yard.
+The pyramidal barn was built in 1505 and is surrounded by several other buildings (housing, stables, workshop) around an old paved yard.

 Barlieu, at the Badineau silo site: there one can see a modern rural architecture, as a pendent to the historical pyramidal barns.

 Concressault, at the Moulin Riche one enjoys a water-mill, a pyramidal barn (registered as a historical monument), a sheep barn, a bread oven, and housings in a bucolic surroundings planted with century old trees.